Evangelical Lutheran Church in Canada: Beliefs

+Marriage

+In 1974, progressive churches founded the Lutherans Concerned for Gay People network (renamed ReconcilingWorks in 2012) for the inclusion of LGBTQ people.

 In 2006, the Eastern Synod voted to allow individual pastors and congregations to conduct blessing of same-sex unions, prompting a dispute between the synod and the national church over which body has the authority to make such a decision.
 The national church had previously voted against blessings, and the ELCIC's full communion partner, the Anglican Church of Canada, had voted to defer a decision.
 On June 23, 2007, at its National Convention, the ELCIC voted, by a 200–181 vote margin, against authorizing the Synods to devise individual mission strategies in regard to ministering to people who live in committed same-sex relationships, including the possibility of blessing such unions.
 The Eastern Synod Council, while affirming its jurisdiction in the matter, agreed to hold its decision in abeyance pending a decision by the national church.

 In July 2011, the National Convention of the ELCIC adopted a new social statement on human sexuality and approved a motion allowing pastors whose conscience permits, in consultation with their congregations, to preside at marriages for same-gender couples.
 Some have claimed that the adoption of "ELCIC Social Statement on Human Sexuality" openly violates Article 2 of the ELCIC constitution, and have challenged the adoption as a violation of the ELCIC's constitution.
 A challenge was placed before the ELCIC's Court of Adjudication.
 The Court found that the complainant did not have the status required by the Constitution to press the complaint and declined to hear the complaint.
-As a result of the 2011 vote and the court's decision, the ELCIC today permits the blessing of same-sex unions and the ordination of openly gay or lesbian pastors.
+As a result of the 2011 vote and the court's decision, the ELCIC today permits the blessings of same-sex marriage.

+In 2025, ReconcilingWorks has 1,198 churches, 2 universities and 5 seminaries in the United States and Canada that support blessings of same-sex marriage.